ArrowSphere/public-api-client/doc/catalog-program.md

 ## Usage

 The program client is simply called `ProgramClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getProgramClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getProgramClient()`, or instantiate it directly:

 ```php
 <?php